amkumar645/COS316-Final-Project/README.md

 - exgen.py: Contains the implementation of the ExGen Algorithm for the Complex Firewall
 - example_firewalls.py: Creates 3 Complex Firewalls, one with 1 randomized rule, one with 2 randomized rules, and one with 3 randomized rules, and then solves it with the Naive, SSGen, and ExGen algorithms and prints the results

-To see the results, run: python example_firewalls.py
+To see the results, run:
+- cd complex_firewall
+- python example_firewalls.py

 This project was made by Arnav Kumar and Jeremy Kiil for the Fall 2023 Semester of COS316.
 Both Arnav and Jeremy contributed to code equally (through in-person coding sessions and LiveShare with VSCode).